Transformational reforms underway in armed forces: Army Chief | Law-Order

 - India

+He was addressing a Combined Graduation Parade (CGP) at the Air Force Academy in Dundigal near here.

-''India's security canvas is vast, complex and multifaceted.
-Our active borders and equally challenging internal security threats mandate a very high level of operational preparedness,'' the Army chief said.
+''India's security canvas is very vast, complex and multifaceted.
+Our active borders and equally challenging internal security threats mandate a very high level of operational preparedness,'' he said addressing officer cadets at the academy.

+Further, he said disruptive technologies are shaping the character of modern warfare.

+Emerging technologies like artificial intelligence, quantum computing, robotics and hypersonics are no longer confined to theory, but are physically manifesting in battlespaces, Gen Pande said.

-He further said harnessing and leveraging technology is no longer an option but an essential mission mandate.
+Therefore, harnessing and leveraging technology is no longer an option but an essential mission mandate, he said.

+''There are also transformational reforms underway in the armed forces in the human resources management and other domains such as capability development with focus on 'Atmanirbharta','' he said.

+The young officers would be the torchbearers to lead the changes, the Army chief further said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)